Creating Emotes With Blender

 one as it has more features.
 The process will be roughly the same with other rigs.

-It is expected that you are already familliar with Blender in some way.
+It is expected that you are already familiar with Blender in some way.
 If you are not, please read the Blender Documentation first.
 I recommend reading User Interface

 , Editors